sina-masoud-ansari/pymarl-deploy/README.md

 ### Configurations

-Deployment configurations can be found in the [config](./config) directory and can be run on the command line e.g.:
+Deployment configurations for Linux can be found in the [config](./config) directory and can be run on the command line e.g.:

 ```bash
 bash config/nvidia-docker-ubuntu.sh <REPO> <INSTALL_DIR>